Bachelor of Arts in Criminology and Psychology

 Starting university and being surrounded by people he didn’t know was a little daunting, Keegan admits.

 “I was used to being so involved with my school and knowing a lot of students and teachers.
 When I first started at AUT, I struggled with all the unfamiliar faces.
-Since then I’ve been able to develop many friendships, and now I can often be somewhere on campus or at an event and know someone.
+Since then I’ve been able to develop many friendships, and would often be somewhere on campus or at an event and know someone.